Barry Soper on Covid 19 coronavirus lockdown: This Government isn't business savvy

 Ardern said the action would extend the lockdown for just two business days, this Thursday and Friday, because Monday is Anzac Day.
 Surely she can't really believe that business only operates from Monday through Friday.

-What the Government decision has done is to close the door for at least five days to around 300,000 workers - that's if those doors are still able to be opened at the end of it.
+What the Government's decision has done is to close the door for at least five days to around 300,000 workers - that's if those doors are still able to be opened at the end of it.

 Ardern's talked about level 3 - which we will move to next Tuesday - allowing more business activity but not social activity.
 The bubbles will be expected to be maintained now for another three weeks, when it'll be reviewed.